JavaScript is disabled. Please enable to continue!

 Sidebar Image

 When most people think of microorganisms and alcohol, yeast immediately comes to mind.
-It is the yeasts after all that are responsible for the production of the alcohol itself via the process of fermentation.
-Basically, they eat sugar and excrete alcohol.
-It turns out that other microorganisms play an important role as well, specifically in the production of wines, via a process called malolactic fermentation.
+It turns out that LAB play an important role as well, specifically in the production of wines, via a process called malolactic fermentation.
 Malolactic bacteria (MLBs), which are a subset of lactic acid bacteria, are able to convert the malic acid found in most grapes into lactic acid.
 This has profound effects on the total acidity (TA and/or pH) of the wine, but more importantly on its flavor profile.
 Wine gurus refer to the flavor changes as “reduction in sharpness of the acid” and “imparting of a buttery quality” among a slew of other flavor benefits.
 Malolactic bacteria occur naturally on grapes however in modern winemaking these natural flora are typically killed off and a particular strain is added back in during the primary fermentation.
 The timing of the addition is tricky because MLBs are sensitive to high alcohol concentrations and will be killed if added too late in the process.

 Beyond winemaking, Lactic acid bacteria are among the most important groups of microorganisms used in food fermentations.
 They contribute to the taste and texture of fermented products like yogurt, cheese, cultured butter, sour cream, sausage, cucumber pickles, olives and sauerkraut.
 Although many LABs inhibit food spoilage by producing growth-inhibiting substances and large amounts of lactic acid, some species may be spoilage agents themselves, especially in matrices like beer, wine, and processed meats.